TheGrandNobody/Account-Generator/README.md

-# Ethereum Wallet/Private Key/Address Generator
+# ECDSA Private Key/Address Generator With Option To Transfer Tokens To Each Address
 This script generates a .csv file called *accounts.csv* containing a given number of ECDSA private keys and their associated Ethereum addresses.
 The private keys are generated using a cryptographically-secure pseudo random generator.
 Simultaneously, a given wallet address also sends a given amount of tokens to each generated new address.

 ## How to use this generator